mstksg/inCode/copy/entries/singletons-1.md

 logic, and it'd be annoying to have to *re-implement* it for both `SomeDoor` and `Door`.

+#### Converting into an existential

 One thing we can do is write a function to convert a `SomeDoor` into a `Door`, so we can re-use our original `closeDoor`.
 We'd convert our `SomeDoor` into a `Door` to re-use our `closeDoor :: Door 'Opened -> Door 'Closed` on it if possible!

-#### Converting into an existential

-Going from `SomeDoor` to `Door s` is slightly trickier in Haskell than going the other way around.
+However, going from `SomeDoor` to `Door s` is slightly trickier in Haskell than going the other way around.
 One trick we often use is a CPS-style existential type.

 The essential concept is that normal Haskell type variables are universally qualified, meaning that the *caller* can pick how to instantiate `s`.
 However,